SUBSCRIBE TO OUR FREE NEWSLETTER

 "Many lessons learned and an incredibly important educational experience for us all," Vally continued.
 "Foremost of which is that unity and mass struggle works."

-Following a meeting with student organizers and university management, Zuma announced to reporters: "On the matter at hand we agreed that there will be a zero increase of university fees in 2016."
+Following a meeting with student organizers and university management, Zuma told reporters, "On the matter at hand, we agreed that there will be a zero increase in university fees in 2016."

 And, when large crowds rallied outside the main government complexes in Pretoria on Friday to demand that Zuma address them directly, police forces pelted them with water cannons, stun grenades, and tear gas.